TiDeane/Personal-website-frontend/README.md

 # Cloud-Resume

-In development: my attempt at the Cloud Resume challenge.
+In development: static website for the Cloud Resume challenge.

 TODO:
 - [ ] Finish static website